 And that’s why we’re performing outreach to our fellow Jews in Brooklyn every day that this ritual takes place, forming connections and relationships around our shared Jewish values.

-Our Kaporos Action Committee is a network of on-the-ground volunteers who participate in conversations with kaporos practitioners.
-We do not protest, carry signs, chant, or make speeches.
-Our only action is to engage in calm, respectful conversation.
+Kaporos Action Committee volunteers do not protest, carry signs, chant, or make speeches.
+They engage in calm, respectful conversation.